rednafi/rednafi.com/content/go/retry_function.md

 ---
-title: Generic retry function in Go
+title: Retry function in Go
 date: 2024-02-04
 tags:
     - Go
     - TIL
+aliases: /go/generic_retry_function
 ---

-Writing a retry function in Go usually involves mucking around with reflections and doing some metaprogramming magic.
-It's fun to write, but whenever I come back to the code a few months later, I always cringe at the mess.
+I used to go for reflection whenever I needed a `Retry` function in Go.
+It's fun to write, but gets messy quite quickly.

 Here's a rudimentary `Retry` function that does the following: